mabroukmahdhi/planetdotnet/README.md

 If you write about .NET, you belong here.
 You're welcome to add your blog and have it aggregated as part of our feed as long as the content you are sharing does not violate the community [code of conduct](https://github.com/mabroukmahdhi/planet.net/blob/master/CODE_OF_CONDUCT.md).

-Again, many thanks to the [contributors of PlanetXamarin](https://github.com/planetxamarin/planetxamarin/graphs/contributors) for the template!
+Many thanks to the [contributors of PlanetXamarin](https://github.com/planetxamarin/planetxamarin/graphs/contributors) for the template!

 # Add yourself as an author